amd/quark-documentation/docs/onnx/user_guide_optional_utilities.rst

 -  ONNX shape inference.

 The goal of these steps is to improve quantization quality.
-ONNX Runtime quantization tool works best when the tensor’s shape is known.
+ONNX Runtime quantization tool works best when the tensor's shape is known.
 Both symbolic shape inference and ONNX shape inference help figure out tensor shapes.
 Symbolic shape inference works best with transformer-based models, and ONNX shape inference works with other models.

-Model optimization performs certain operator fusion that makes the quantization tool’s job easier.
+Model optimization performs certain operator fusion that makes the quantization tool's job easier.
 For instance, a Convolution operator followed by BatchNormalization can be fused into one during the optimization, which can be quantized very efficiently.